MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 #### Install and configure the RMS connector

 Use the instructions in the [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md) article, and do steps 1 though 4.
-Do not start step 5 yet.
+Do not start step 5 yet from the connector instructions.

 ### Disable IRM on Exchange Servers and remove AD RMS configuration

 1. On each Exchange server, locate the following folder and delete all the entries in that folder: \ProgramData\Microsoft\DRM\Server\S-1-5-18

-2. From one of the Exchange servers, run the following PowerShell commands to ensure that users will be able to read protected emails that are sent by using Azure Information Protection.
+2. From one of the Exchange servers, run the following PowerShell commands to ensure that users will be able to read emails that are protected by using Azure Rights Management.

-    Before you run these commands, substitute your own tenant URL for `<YourTenantURL>`.
+    Before you run these commands, substitute your own Azure Rights Management service URL for `<YourTenantURL>`.

 		$irmConfig = Get-IRMConfiguration
 		$list = $irmConfig.LicensingLocation